-But if you can’t get in, go to Andrew Edmunds – an old school Soho restaurant overflowing with both stories and charm.
+But if you can’t get in, go to Andrew Edmunds – an old-school Soho restaurant overflowing with both stories and charm.
 Here’s how to make sure your evening goes smoothly:

-Located on Lexington Street, this 18th century townhouse restaurant was birthed from the antique prints business next door, and its sheer black façade illuminates the romantic candlelight scene happening within.
+Located on Lexington Street, this 18th century townhouse restaurant was birthed from the antique prints business next door, and its sheer black façade frames the romantic candlelight scene happening within.
 The menu, which is handwritten each day on paper and blackboard, will make it seem as if you stumbled across this intimate restaurant one day and thought, “I must bring [insert name] here, he/she will simply adore it,” when, in fact, you read about it on The Nudge.